-This vision is underpinned by our values of Respect, Learning, and Working Together which are embedded in our whole school practice and are supported by our School wide Positive Behaviours Program.
+This vision is underpinned by our values of Respect, Learning, and Working Together embedded in our whole school practice and supported by our approach to School Wide Positive Behaviours through the Berry Street Education Model.

-The College values the central role of education in building active and informed citizens in a democratic, equitable and just environment that is characterised by cultural, economic, and social diversity.
+Our College values are central in building active and informed citizens in a democratic, equitable and just environment that is characterised by cultural, economic, and social diversity.

-WE BELIEVE LEARNING SHOULD BE
+WE BELIEVE LEARNING SHOULD BE:

 - Transformative

 - Deep and focused on value adding

 - Inclusive of all learners (acknowledging diversity and being responsive to it) Respectful (of self and others)

-- Collaborative Co-operative
+- Collaborative and Co-operative

-Our Values Matrix
+Our current Values Matrix